s311354/Sphinx-C_plus_plus-Practice/docs/sphinx/README.md

 int a = 0;
 int b = a++; // a = 1, b = 0
 ```

-### Storage Class Specifier ###

-Specify storage duration and linkage of objects and functions:

-* auto: automatic duration and no linkage
-* register: automatic duration and no linkage; address of this variable cannot be taken
-* static: static duration and internal linkage (unless at block scope)
-* extern: static duration and external linkage (unless already declared internal)

-See the [Storage-class specifiers][storage] page for more info.

 ### Static Members ###